huangli712/Zen/README.md

 # Zen

-Zen is a modern DFT + DMFT computation framework.
-This package is currently under developement. **IT DOESN'T WORK NOW!**

-The Zen framework is composed of some components, including:
+Zen is a modern DFT + DMFT (namely, density functional theory plus dynamical mean-field theory) computation framework.
+It is composed of a few components, including:
 * ZenCore
 * ZenTools
 * Dyson
 * iQIST
 * Flink

+Now this package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version